-While the management provides guidance to the whole group, a crucial role lies with the ESG Coordinator.
-While this is the main link for the communication between the management and the departments regarding the sustainability report, the ESG Coordinator is also responsible for the generation of the sustainability report and for the consultation of the individual departments.
-Moreover, he oversee projects related to sustainability each year.
+While the management provides guidance to the whole group, a crucial role lies with the environment, social and governance Coordinator.
+While this is the main link for the communication between the management and the departments regarding the sustainability report, the environment, social and governance Coordinator is also responsible for the generation of the sustainability report and for the consultation of the individual departments.
+Moreover, he oversees projects related to sustainability each year.

-The ESG working groups at department and business unit level form the basis for qualitative input and data generation.
+The environment, social and governance working groups at department and business unit level form the basis for qualitative input and data generation.
 They are formed according to requirements and support the ESG department with their specific knowledge of PAYER's processes and with sustainability-related queries to PAYER's business partners.